denisbakhtin/blog/README.md

 It has all your static files

-`/system`
+`/shared`

-Core functions and structs.
+Shared functions and structs.

 `/views`